 A great part about travelling is experiencing how things are different to back home – different food, different cultures, different languages.
 While you may have heard some of the well-known foreign languages spoken by visitors in your home country, chances are slim that you’ve heard a bit of Khmer – the official language of Cambodia (pronounced khy-my).

-While you’re killing time on your flight over, why not learn a few basic phrases to help you get around – yes, we know you can’t fly now during the pandemic … but that will change so use this time to plan!
+While you’re killing time on your flight over, why not learn a few basic phrases to help you get around.

 Because you are unlikely to learn the Khmer script, we’re using phonetic spelling here.

 Chom Reap Sour (chom-reap-sore) / Hello (formal) – As in most Asian countries, the culture in Cambodia is extremely respectful to elders and those of a higher social standing, and so this more formal greeting is used in such cases.

 Susadei (Soos-a-day)/ Hello (informal) – This is a more informal greeting that is used between peers or friends.
 It is also accompanied with a sampeah.

 Chom Reap Lear (chom-reep-lear) / Good bye (formal) – Again, this is the formal way to say goodbye to elders and those in higher positions.

 Lee hi (lee-hi) / Good bye (informal) – This is the more widely used and casual way to wave goodbye.

 Soksaby (soks-a-bye) / How are you and I am fine – It may seem odd, but the Khmer way of asking ‘how are you?’ and replying, ‘I’m fine’ is the same.

 Arkun (Ar-koon) / Thank you